RobertoCervantes7/cs3113-Assignment1/README.md

 Project Overview
 This project implements a shared memory counter in C, utilizing POSIX shared memory for inter-process communication.
 The objective is to create four child processes that concurrently modify a shared variable while ensuring synchronization and controlled output.
 The parent process coordinates the output to maintain a specified order.

+This program creates multiple child processes that share a variable named "total."
+Each child increments "total" by different amounts: 100,000, 200,000, 300,000, and 500,000.
+The parent process waits for all children to finish, printing each child’s process ID upon completion.
+Once all children have terminated, the parent releases the shared memory and displays "End of Program."

 System Requirements

 Operating System: Linux